rarescrisan/typescript-api-service/README.md

 ### Why use the `@` namespace for packages?

 The namespace `@` was purposefully chosen because npm disallows it.
 This guarantees we don't overwrite other installed modules by accident when we symlink the `packages` directory to `node_modules/@`.
 It's also nice and short to type when importing one of these packages.

+### Why not use lerna to manage the monorepo instead?

+In the past, I've found lerna to be a little bloated and overly complicated.
+Since we don't need to publish packages, scripting the installation and build processes for all packages in the [`maskfile.md`](./maskfile.md) was very simple.
+Also, due to node's module resolution algorithm, we don't need to link all packages together as they're all readily available in the top level `node_modules/@` namespace.